 If you want to import one of the reference : right click -> Import

 This will result in turning an instance into an independent layer :

 If you shared only an image and you want to turn your source image or video into a composition, no problems, just select the source and turn it into a composition, either with right click -> Make Compo or Ctrl+Shift+C.

 Now you can add any new media you want to to your shared composition :

 How to use it

-Well, as in After Effects precompositions, your source will stay the same but every one if it's references can be modified in any kind of way.
-Inside the example composition you can find "Procedural Terrain Generation" (also in the tutorial part of the documentation) in which two shared compositions "color" and "Displace" are used in many places to set up the mountain texture and relief as well as the trees size and orientation.
+Well, identically as After Effects' precompositions, your source will stay the same but every one if it's references can be modified in any kind of way (masks, modifiers, placement, ect).
+Inside the example composition you can find "Procedural Terrain Generation" (also in the tutorial part of the documentation) in which two shared compositions "Color" and "Displace" are used in many places to set up the mountain texture and relief as well as the trees size and orientation.